-Duluth Accounting and Disaster Preparedness
+Duluth Accounting Disaster Preparedness

-Do you know how Duluth accounting and disaster preparedness protect small businesses?
+Do you know how Duluth accounting disaster preparedness protects small businesses?
 If you have an outsourced accounting firm on board to handle your financial management, do you also know they can keep you afloat should disaster strike?
 Disasters can show up in many ways.
 You could be facing a natural disaster, a data breach, or a tech failure.
 Here’s what you need to know about Duluth accounting and disaster preparedness.

 When a natural disaster hits your area, and that isn’t uncommon in the southeastern part of the United States, it can wipe out a significant portion of a town or significantly impact a city.
 Statistics show that nearly 25% of businesses can’t bounce back after a natural disaster, closing for good after one strike.
 There are ways to prepare yourself and your company.
 First, have an emergency preparedness plan in place.
 You can find useful information and advice from the U.S. Small Business Administration.
 You can find disaster checklists, sources for disaster assistance programs, and emergency preparedness training courses.